machal/cssmine-content/content/css3-background-size.md

 ```

 Use a polyfill.
 Just be careful - the polyfill is using `.htc` files so it may
-lower the website's performance.
+lower the website’s performance.
 See
 [github.com/louisremi/background-size-polyfill](https://github.com/louisremi/background-size-polyfill).